dostuffthatmatters/circadian-scp-upload/README.md

 └── 📄 20190103.txt
 ```

-You want to upload that data to a server, but only after the day of creation.
+You want to **upload that data to a server, but only after the day of creation**.
 Additionally, you want to mark the directories as "in progress" on the remote server so that subsequent processing steps will not touch unfinished days of data while uploading.
+After the upload has finished, you want to remove the local files (this is optional).

 This tool uses [SCP](https://en.wikipedia.org/wiki/Secure_copy_protocol) via the Python library [paramiko](https://github.com/paramiko/paramiko) to do that.
 It will write files named `.do-not-touch` in the local and remote directories during the upload process and delete them afterward.